LionelDraghi/ArchiCheck/docs/tests/gtkada.md

 Ada        use is allowed
 GNAT       use is allowed

--- Pango may use Cairo
--- Pango may use Glib
--- Gdk   may use Cairo
 Low_Level contains Cairo and Glib -- arbitrary name Utilities contains Pango, Gdk     -- arbitrary name Utilities is a layer over Low_Level
 Gtk is a layer over Utilities

 GtkAda may use Gtk

--- Gtk may use Glib
--- Gtk may use Pango
--- Gtk may use Gdk
--- Gtk may use Cairo
 Gtk may use Low_Level
 Gtk may use Utilities

 GtkAda may use Low_Level
 GtkAda may use Utilities